wellcometrust/WellcomeML/docs/_build/html/_sources/index.rst.txt

 * Common API for off-the-shelf classifiers to allow quick iteration (e.g. Frequency Vectorizer, Bert, Scibert, basic CNN, BiLSTM)
 * Utils to download and convert academic text datasets for benchmark

+Check :ref:`examples` for some examples and :ref:`clustering` for clustering-specific documentation.

 Quickstart
 -------------------------------------